FlorianFrank/instrument_control_lib/README.md

 int main() {
-    // provide a IP address, some devices may need an extra port parameter KST33500 k("xx.xx.xx.xx");
+    // provide a IP address, some devices may need an extra port parameter KST33500 k("xx.xx.xx.xx", <timeout>);
     k.Connect();
 }
 ```

 ## Development

-In this lab, we use socket to send SCPI commands to devices in order
+In this lab, we use sockets to send SCPI commands to devices in order
 control them remotely.
 Check the documents in [Docs](./docs%20and%20specs) for SCPI commands.